Dental fax service illustration with tooth and document icons

 General dentists refer patients to specialists constantly.
 Oral surgeons, endodontists, periodontists, orthodontists: each referral comes with clinical notes, X-rays, and treatment history.
 Most specialist offices still accept referrals by fax because it feeds directly into their intake systems.

 When a patient transfers to a new dentist, their records need to follow.
 Chart notes, treatment plans, radiographic images, periodontal measurements.
 The standard process is a signed release form followed by a fax of the complete record.
-Email is not considered HIPAA compliant for unencrypted patient data, so fax remains the default.
+Email is not considered suitable for healthcare workflows for unencrypted patient data, so fax remains the default.
 Visit our HIPAA compliance center for more details on what makes a fax service compliant.

 Dental offices also coordinate with medical providers.
 A patient on blood thinners needs clearance from their cardiologist before an extraction.
 The dentist faxes a medical clearance request to the physician.
 The physician faxes back the clearance.
 This back-and-forth happens regularly in practices that treat medically complex patients.